 Insulation isn’t just for keeping your home warm in winter, it also helps keep your home cool in summer.
 Gaps and uninsulated spaces in your home can leak cool air in summer, and warm air in winter.

-Consider having you appliances inspected to make sure your system is leak free and operating as efficiently as possible.
+Consider having your appliances inspected to make sure your system is leak-free and operating as efficiently as possible.
 Carry out the regular maintenance required for your appliance – some air filters require monthly cleaning.

 The sunshine coming through your windows will heat your home up in no time, especially if you live in a well-insulated house our you are out during the day with the house shut up.
 Keeping the sun from shining into windows will cut down on cooling costs.